JT992/clocktower-homebrew-stuff/custom_definitions/README.md

 - If the Blabbermouth chooses someone who should learn true info, they instead learn something false.
 - If they choose someone who should learn false info, they instead learn something true.
-- If they choose someone drunk or poisoned, the Storyteller can decide (as usual).
+- Like the [**Vortox**](https://wiki.bloodontheclocktower.com/Vortox), drunk or poisoned players chosen by the Blabbermouth must still learn false info.

 #### Examples